Shin-Aska/personal-website-repository/articles/32gb_the_new_16gb.md

 For casual users, not much has shifted.
 Despite software bloat, 16GB is still adequate for browsing, streaming, and light office tasks.
 I don’t see an urgent push for everyday folks to jump to 32GB yet.

 But for power users managing 20+ tabs alongside creative or development tools, 8GB is outdated, and 16GB is starting to feel restrictive.
-If memory is a constraint, there are workarounds—take a look at my guide on the [Firefox Unlimited Tabs Setup](firefox-unlimited-tabs-setup.html) for tips on stretching browser resources.
+If memory is a constraint, there are workarounds. take a look at my guide on the [Firefox Unlimited Tabs Setup](firefox-unlimited-tabs-setup.html) for tips on stretching browser resources.

 ## Conclusion